TommonPavou/Instant-XP-Gain/README.md

 ## How to install:
 1. Download the latest `.jar` file from the [Releases](https://github.com/TommonPavou/Instant-XP-Gain/releases) section.
-2. Place the file into the `mods/` folder of your Minecraft server.
+2. Place the file into the `mods/` folder of your Minecraft server or client.
 3. Start the server to load the mod.